axelburks/openconnect-proxy/README.md

 To start the container in foreground run:

 	docker run -it --rm --privileged --env-file=.env \
-	  -p 8888:8888 -p 8889:8889 cbwang/openconnect-proxy:latest
+	  -p 8889:8889 cbwang/openconnect-proxy:latest

-The proxies are listening on ports 8888 (http/https) and 8889 (socks).
-Either use `--net host` or `-p <local port>:8888 -p <local port>:8889` to make the proxy ports available on the host.
+The proxies are listening on ports 8889 (socks).
+Either use `--net host` or `-p <local port>:8889` to make the proxy ports available on the host.

 Without using a `.env` file set the environment variables on the command line with the docker run option `-e`: